 - Anxiety sends the heart racing and your breathing starts to become very shallow, take a couple of minutes to slow the breath down, and remind yourself you are safe and that there is no need for your alarm system to activate.
 With practice we can settle down the over sensitive alarm bells.
 It’s not easy but it can be done with time and practice.
 We learn that anxious thoughts are just thoughts and we learn to not react to them.

 - It takes time to settle down anxious minds so keep trying but don’t beat yourself up if you don’t manage something.
 It’s hard to stop a freight train and you won’t find the brakes over night.
 Don’t worry if some of the suggestions don’t work for you, it takes time to build new pathways in the brain.

 - A large trigger for anxiety is when life becomes uncertain and we may feel out of control, then it’s easy to start cleaning and getting busy again but try not to.
 Learning to deal with difficult emotions means we are building resilience and building up our tolerance.

 - If your work and fun ratio is out of balance maybe it’s time to take up a new hobby or pick up some of the old hobbies you may have left behind.
 What did you used to do before you became so busy with work or parenting?

-- Taking sometime each day to take care of you, it is not indulgent or selfish it will keep you well, see it as maintenance.
+- Take some time each day to take care of you.
+It is not indulgent or selfish it will keep you well, see it as maintenance.

 - .
 It’s not about getting busier but actually getting slower engaging and working our thinking and memory brain a little more

-- Finally I will leave you with one of my favorite TED Talks..http://www.ted.com/talks/carl_honore_praises_slowness?language=en
+- Finally I will leave you with one of my favourite TED Talks..http://www.ted.com/talks/carl_honore_praises_slowness?language=en

-If you need some help to manage anxiety or any other feelings that ovewhelm you then I am here to help.
+If you need some help to manage anxiety or any other feelings that overwhelm you then I am here to help.